cybergeekgyan/DataStructure-Algorithm-Swift/CONTRIBUTING.md

 Fork the Project And Start Contributing.

 ## New to Swift?
-Search engines like Google help most of the times or consider searching on platforms like StackOverflow
+Search engines like Google help most of the times or consider searching on platforms like <a href="http://www.stackoverflow.com">Stack Overflow</a>

 # Code style
-We use swiftlint to enforce code style and best practices.
  Setup Xcode to use 4 spaces as indentation.
-For general styling refer to this Swift style guide.
+For general styling refer to this <a href="https://github.com/raywenderlich/swift-style-guide">Swift Style Guide</a>.

 # Pull Request